gfunkmonk/icecream/README.md

     icecream. icecc-create-env script can be used to create the tarball file for each toolchain, for example:

-     - `icecc-create-env /work/toolchain1/bin/arm-eabi-gcc`
+    icecc-create-env /work/toolchain1/bin/arm-eabi-gcc
-     - `icecc-create-env /work/toolchain2/bin/arm-linux-androideabi-gcc`
+    icecc-create-env /work/toolchain2/bin/arm-linux-androideabi-gcc

 -   Set ICECC\_VERSION to point to the native tarball file and for each tarball file created to the toolchains (e.g  ICECC\_VERSION=/work/i386-native.tar.gz,/work/arm-eabi-toolchain1.tar.gz=arm-eabi,/work/arm-linux-androideabi-toolchain2.tar.gz=arm-linux-androideabi).

-With these steps the icecream will use /work/arm-eabi-toolchain1.tar.gz file to cross compilers with the prefix arm-eabi (e.g arm-eabi-gcc and arm-eabi-g++), use /work/arm-linux-androideabi-toolchain2.tar.gz file to cross compilers with the prefix arm-linux-androideabi(e.g. arm-linux-androideabi-gcc and arm-linux-androideabi-g++) and use /work/i386-native.tar.gz file to compilers without prefix,
+With these steps the icecrem will use /work/arm-eabi-toolchain1.tar.gz file to cross compilers with the prefix arm-eabi(e.g arm-eabi-gcc and arm-eabi-g++), use /work/arm-linux-androideabi-toolchain2.tar.gz file to cross compilers with the prefix arm-linux-androideabi(e.g. arm-linux-androideabi-gcc and arm-linux-androideabi-g++) and use /work/i386-native.tar.gz file to compilers without prefix,